xiz0r/backstage/plugins/scaffolder-backend/api-report.md

 import { CatalogProcessor } from '@backstage/plugin-catalog-backend';
 import { CatalogProcessorEmit } from '@backstage/plugin-catalog-backend';
 import { Config } from '@backstage/config';
-import { ContainerRunner } from '@backstage/backend-common';
-import { createFetchCookiecutterAction } from '@backstage/plugin-scaffolder-backend-module-cookiecutter';
 import { createPullRequest } from 'octokit-plugin-create-pull-request';
 import { Entity } from '@backstage/catalog-model';
 import express from 'express';